The printed word

 The meticulously researched Second Edition of the 20-volume Oxford English Dictionary contains 171,476 words (this is omitting inflexions, most obsolete words, archaisms, technical and regional vocabularies, coinages, and neologisms – including 47,156 obsolete words).
 This we can regard as the upper number for English words in current use.
 Adults have a vocabulary of 20,000 to 35,000 (average educated adult) words and they learn around 1 new word a day until middle age when vocabulary growth has ceased.
 Most (95%) English word usage engages around 3,000 of the potential 171,476 words, less than 2% of the available vocabulary, while 1,000 words cover 89% of everyday writing, and the commonest 25 words are used in 33% of everyday writing.
 In most languages you are regarded as fluent if you use around 10,000+ words – all that is needed to talk about almost any topic in some detail.

+The world’s oldest printed book is the Diamond Sutra, a Buddhist text dating back to the year 868 CE.
 The world’s first movable type, used to print paper books, was made out of porcelain and was invented by Bi Sheng (990–1051) around 1040 in China.
 The oldest existing book printed using metal movable type (Jikji) was printed in Korea in 1377.

 Newspapers kept entire cities in touch with what was going on in the world while also being a source of political ideas and entertainment.
 Knowledge was less the preserve of a privileged and educated few as it had the potential to be accessed by all those who could read.